Are the Distinctive Kalash People of Pakistan Really Descendants of Alexander the Great’s Army?

 - The Cold Case of Alexander the Great: Have Toxicologists Finally Explained His Untimely Death?

-Unlike their Muslim compatriots, the Kalash have a strikingly distinct lifestyle and culture.
-For example, the way Kalash women behave, and the rights they have, is quite different from the conservative Islamic outlook held by their neighbors.
-Kalash women are allowed to marry whomever they wish, to divorce their husbands, and even to elope.
-In addition, the Kalash are also considered to be polytheistic, and continue to practise their ancient pagan religion.
-In Kipling’s The Man Who Would be King , the Kalash who held on to their ancient ways were referred to as the ‘black kafirs’, whereas their neighbors, i.e. the Kalash who were brutally converted to Islam at the end of the 19 th century, were known as the ‘red kafirs’.
+The Kalash are polytheistic and continue to practice their ancient pagan religion.
+In Kipling’s The Man Who Would be King , the Kalash who held onto their ancient ways were referred to as the ‘black kafirs’, a term Kalash people dislike, whereas their neighbors, i.e. the Kalash who were brutally converted to Islam by a campaign of the Afghani ruler Abdur Rahman Khan at the end of the 19th century, were known as the ‘red kafirs’.
 They became known as the Nuristanis (meaning ‘enlightened ones’) following their conversion.

 Kalash women and children in traditional bright costume. ( CC BY-SA 3.0 )

 Indeed, conversion to Islam has become one of the issues afflicting the Kalash people today.
-It has been claimed that there is pressure, both direct and indirect, to convert the Kalash to Islam.
+There is pressure, both direct and indirect, to convert the Kalash to Islam.
 The former, for instance, involves extremists who prey on the weak, and create internal division between the Kalash, whilst the latter involves the promise for better treatment and services for converts.
 At times, this issue even erupts in violence.
-In 2016, for example, it was reported that clashes broke out due to a row over a teenage girl’s conversion to Islam.
+In 2016, for example, it was reported that clashes broke out due to a row over a teenage girl’s conversion to Islam and since then, Pakistani authorities have banned Tablighi (a Sunni Islam missionary movement) from entering the valley where the violence occurred.

 - Derawar Fort: What Remains from a Once Thriving Desert Civilization?